'Small step' as Australia clean up in Games cycling

-Brisbane, Australia, April 8, 2018 (AFP) - - The head of Australian cycling said his team had taken only a "small step" on Sunday after the rejuvenated hosts dominated four days of track competition at the Commonwealth Games.
+Brisbane (Australia) (AFP) - The head of Australian cycling said his team had taken only a "small step" on Sunday after the rejuvenated hosts dominated four days of track competition at the Commonwealth Games.

 A rampant Australia celebrated a hat-trick of titles on the final day to take their haul of gold medals to 10 and help banish the bitter memories of the 2016 Rio Olympics.